Friends! It’s officially summer! 🎉

 Believe it or not, fall and winter holidays will be upon us soon, so be sure to give these summer holidays their due!

 While summer signifies “vacation getaway” season for many, others prefer to keep their vacations local.
 Staycations start their upward trend in June and continue through July:

-Think about ways that you can encourage your readers to take some time to relax this summer, even if they can’t get out of town.
+How can you help?
+Think about ways that you can encourage your readers to take some time to relax this summer, since most won’t be able to get out of town.
 Bring the fresh, tropical, vacation foods to them with seasonal produce and summery recipes.